 The key is that an IP phone system gives your company the economic and long term benefits it needs to grow.
 Ultimately, you’ll benefit from an IP phone because of it’s modern design, ease-of-use, lower maintenance, and ever-improving functionality.

-The IP phone system takes away a significant amount of the on-site labor that goes into managing a phone system.
+The IP phone system takes away a significant amount of on-site labor that goes into managing a phone system.

 This means you don’t need to wait for a technician to come out and program a new extension, install updates, or perform a maintenance check on your hardware.